 Property and flavor: warm, pungent, mild toxic.

-Ecological environment: The plant grows in sunny, warm and fertile places, and cultivated.
-The plant distributes in central and south China, the lower reaches area of the Yangtze River, southwest, northwest of China, and other areas.
+Ecological environment: The plant grows in sunny, warm, and fertile places, and is cultivated.
+The plant is distributed in central and south China, the lower reaches of the Yangtze River, southwest, and northwest areas of China, and other areas.

-Growth characteristics: The plant zanthoxylum bungeanum prefers a warm and humid climate, likes the sun, not tolerant to cold, seedling branches are hurt by coldness at -18℃, adult trees will freeze to death at -25℃.
-It is resistant to drought resistance, shade, not resistant to moisture and wind.
-It has strong adaptability to the soil, and grows well in sandy loam or loam with deep, loose and fertile soil layer, but grows best in alkaline soil with limestone development, so is often used for afforestation on the calcareous mountain.
+Growth characteristics: The plant zanthoxylum bungeanum prefers a warm and moist climate, likes the sunlight, not tolerant to coldness, seedling branches are hurt by coldness at -18 °C (Celsius, or -0.4 degrees Fahrenheit), and adult trees will freeze to death at -25 °C (Celsius, or -13 degrees Fahrenheit).
+It is tolerant to drought, and shade, but not tolerant to moisture and wind.
+It has strong adaptability to the soil, and grows well in fields with deep soil layers, loose and fertile sandy loam or loam, but grows best in alkaline soil developed from limestone, so it is often used for afforestation on the calcareous mountain.

 Medicinal efficacy: Warm the middle and relieve pain, warm the middle and disperse cold, eliminate dampness, relieve pain, relieve diarrhea, kill worms and stop itching, detoxify fish smell and fish poison.
 It is indicated for epigastric cold pain of spleen and stomach cold deficiency, cold pain of stomach and abdomen, vomiting and diarrhea, abdominal pain due to parasitic malnutrition, abdominal pain due to roundworm, ascaris abdominal pain, ascariasis, pinworm disease, colic pain, tooth pain, caries toothache, retention of food and prolonged elema, vomiting, cough and reversed flow of Qi, cough asthma of lung coldness, wind cold dampness numbness, dysentery, externally for treatment of eczema pruritus, pruritus vulvae, morbid leukorrhea, scabies, etc.

-Ecological environment: The plant grows at the edge of a forest, thicket or beside a stone on a slope.
-The plant distributes in the middle and lower reaches area of the Yangtze River, the Zhujiang river area.
+Ecological environment: The plant grows at forest edges, in bushes, or beside a stone on a slope.
+The plant is distributed in the middle and lower reaches of the Yangtze River, the Zhujiang River area.

 1.Introduction of Hua Jiao:Prickly-ash Peel or Pericarpium Zanthoxyli.